 I’m not going to bash the credit system because it works for most people, but I don’t think that it should be the only system to go by.
 There has to be a better way and this film is a great way to get the conversation started.

 Many people think, myself included, that people get themselves in these types of situations, but this film shows us it could happen to just about anybody.
 In this film, Jonathan Mintz – CEO of Cities for Financial Empowerment Fund says,

 The picture of the financially unstable is a picture of you and me, but for a couple of breaks.

 The one thing that we can all do to prevent this is to educate ourselves.
+Here are the must-read personal finance books.
 Most of these situations could have been avoided if the people in this film knew what to do.

 I really don’t understand why personal finance classes are not taught in our schools.
 If I had learned in school just half of what I know now, I would have never gotten myself into financial trouble.

 [It has come to my attention that there is a Spent: Looking for Change worksheet and/or a Spent: Looking for Change quizlet for a class.
 If you have any information of what or where this class is, please comment below and I will promote it here.]